Gambling Laws in Brazil

 Key Facts

-Generally speaking, Brazil's laws on gambling are in a state of flux right now, with legislation still in the process of being developed for a range of activities.
-Sports betting, trackside horse racing betting and lotteries have remained legal and popular in the country for the most part.
-However, bingo and casino gaming have had a rough ride, with both gambling activities still illegal in Brazil.
+Brazil's laws on gambling are in a state of flux, with legislation still in the process of being developed for a range of activities.
+Sports betting, trackside horse racing and lotteries have remained legal and popular for the most part.
+However, bingo and casino gaming have had a rough ride, with both activities still illegal.

-Most Brazilians get their online casino gaming at offshore sites despite numerous attempts by the government to crack down on operators accessing the protected market.
-The future looks bright for online gambling in Brazil, especially considering the country's latest moves to regulate online sports betting and possibly permit the development of casino resorts.
+Most residents get their online casino fix at offshore sites despite numerous attempts by the government to crack down on this.
+The future looks bright though, considering the country's latest moves to regulate online sports betting and permit the development of casino resorts.

 Mike Lorente